The Savvy Shopkeeper Retail Journey

 With a team to support you and your income goals within reach, you’re ready to be the visionary leading your business to new heights.

-After 3-4+ years in business, you’ve got this shopkeeping gig down pat.
+You’re getting this shopkeeping gig down pat.
 There’s room to grow and potentially even scale your business, especially with the systems and team you’ve built here to support you.

-You’ve been able to effectively delegate to your team members—or even better, hired each one for a specific set of tasks based on their skillsets.
+You’ve been able to effectively delegate to your team members—or even better, hired each one for a specific set of tasks based on their skill sets.

 Whether that means scaling with new locations, moving to a larger space, or designing your own product lines, you know you’re ready for the next step.